spanichella/ARIES-story-teller/README.md

 **_StoryTeller_** StoryTeller classifies user stories through three steps: (1) text splitting into sentences, (2) vector representation of sentences, and (3) automated classification using Machine learning (ML) or Deep learning (DL) strategies.
 *_StoryTeller_* acts as a wrapper and combines both a ML and DL component inside a single executable instance.
-The set of labeled data sets used to apply to both the ML and DL Pipelines and to evaluate their resulting precision and accuracy values are provide in this repository.
+The set of labeled data sets used to apply to both the ML and DL Pipelines and to evaluate their resulting precision and accuracy values are provided in this repository.

 **Overview of _StoryTeller_ Architecture:**